AdaGold/react-tic-tac-toe/README.md

 - `id` the Id of the square
 - `value` the value being displayed in the square

-We have provided you a function `generateSquares` which generates a 2D array of JavaScript objects with Ids and values (blank strings).
+We have provided you a function `generateSquares` in `App.js` which generates a 2D array of JavaScript objects with Ids and values (blank strings).
 These should be used to provide data to `Board` and `Square` via props.

 ## Wave 2